adeelahmadk/dotfiles/README.md

 ## Requirements & Dependencies
 1. ### bashrc
-   copy bashrc script file to your home directory and add a source line in .bshrc file.
+   copy bashrc script file to your home directory and add a source line in .bshrc file:
    ```bash
    source .bashrc.cpwd.sh
    ```
-   For changes to take effect either run ```source ~/.bashrc``` from terminal or logout and login.
+   For changes to take effect either run ```source ~/.bashrc``` from terminal or logout and login
 2. ### conky 1.10+
    Depends on: conky, curl, jq, vnstat
    To setup **vnstat** on Debian/Ubuntu, install from default repo:
    ```bash
    sudo apt-get install vnstat
    ```
-   vnstat initializes a db, for each network interface, in
+   **vnstat** initializes a db, for each network interface, in
    ```/var/lib/vnstat```.
 To monitor an interface (say eth0), create a new db for it as:
    ```bash
    vnstat --create -i eth0